Sweet, tangy, caramelized, and savory all-in-one dish.

 - Start with a good quality balsamic.

-- By selecting a good quality balsamic vinegar, will reduce it faster as there is less water added to it.
+- Selecting a good quality balsamic vinegar will reduce it faster as less water is added to it.

 - Cook over medium-low heat, barely simmering, in a small saucepan.
 It will continue to thicken as it cools off.